 Motivate the Troops

 Some of the best sales managers know that reps are often driven by healthy, clean competition.
 They can use that to motivate their teams.
 And here’s how: When you use Sales Cloud, you have access to an enormous amount of information, including awesome visual dashboards that let you fuel the competitive fire.

-You can Chatter (yes, it’s a verb anytime you’re posting something on Chatter) a dashboard of who had the most activities this month, the top 10 reps based on opportunities won, or who has made the fewest calls.
+You can share in Slack a dashboard of who had the most activities this month, the top 10 reps based on opportunities won, or who has made the fewest calls.
 (Now’s your chance to nudge your favorite underdogs, lovingly, of course.)
 When you call out people who are crushing it, and those who aren’t, it kicks your reps into high gear.
 Recognition, or lack thereof, can be very motivating.

 Build a Plan.
 Together.

 As an account team works an opportunity, it can use Quip to create any documents it needs.
 Take an account plan, for example.
 One person creates it, and then everyone can contribute their own items.
 Everyone can edit or add comments if they want to ask someone a question.
 The best part is that nobody slows the group down with questions like, “Is this the latest version?” because of course it is!